 Cannabinoid receptors are found throughout the body and are involved in many different functions, such as pain perception, memory, immune function and sleep.
 Cannabinoids act as messengers that bind to cannabinoid receptors, as well as other receptors, signaling the endocannabinoid system into action.
 The relevance of the endocannabinoid system on many important physiological processes has made cannabinoids an important target to potentially treat a number of diseases and symptoms.

-While there are numerous cannabinoid receptors in the human body, the two most well-known are the endocannabinoid receptor 1 (CB1), which is more significant to the central nervous system, and endocannabinoid receptor 2 (CB2), which is more common with the immune system.
+While there are numerous cannabinoid receptors in the human body, the two most well-known are the cannabinoid receptor 1 (CB1), which is more significant to the central nervous system, and cannabinoid receptor 2 (CB2), which is more common with the immune system.
 Scientific literature suggests that CBN has a greater effect on the immune system than on the central nervous system, however information on the effects of CBN on the endocannabinoid system are limited.
 InMed continues its research on the effects of CBN and how it interacts and modulates receptors in the body.

 Is cannabinol (CBN) safe?